 PDF Documents are used throughout this site.
 Click here to get Adobe Reader to be able to view these documents.

-Firstly, we should remember that the first reliable population estimate was not produced until 1999 and that evidence of the Barn Owl's historical decline in Britain is largely anecdotal.
-The often-quoted figure of a 70% decline between the 1930s and 1980s comes from the comparison of two unreliable population estimates.
-It's quite likely that Barn Owl decline started in the mid-1800s as a result of persecution by gamekeepers, egg collectors and the like.
+Reasons for the historical decline It's quite likely that Barn Owl decline started in the mid-1800s as a result of persecution by gamekeepers, egg collectors and the like.
 The fact is we shall never know to what extent these activities might have affected the Barn Owl population.
 Indeed they may have only caused the temporary suppression of local population levels.

 In the late 1800s and early 1900s increasing human population levels and the proliferation of farm machines led to increases in the intensity of land management resulting in the loss of Barn Owl habitat.
 This accelerated during World War II with a drive for Britain to become more self-sufficient.
 The idea that British farmers had a duty to produce as much human food as possible (which became deeply ingrained during WWII) and a system of government grants that paid farmers to destroy wildlife-rich fields and hedges, continued right up to the 1980s.
-Ask almost any elderly farmer and he'll probably remember seeing "fluffy white owls" up on the barn wall when he was a lad in the 1930s.
 The changes in farming practices stimulated by the legacy of WWII, human population expansion, government policies, and consumer pressure for ever-cheaper food, are the main reason behind the Barn Owl's historical decline in Britain.